simplex-chat/simplex-chat/PRIVACY.md

 Your message history is stored only on your own device and the devices of your contacts.
 While the recipients' devices are offline, messaging (SMP) relay servers temporarily store end-to-end encrypted messages – you can configure which relay servers are used to receive the messages from the new contacts, and you can manually change them for the existing contacts too.

-The messages are permanently removed from the configured relay servers as soon as they are delivered, as long as these servers are not modified from the published code.
+The messages are permanently removed from the used relay servers as soon as they are delivered, as long as these servers are not modified from the published code.
 Undelivered messages are deleted after the time that is configured in the messaging servers you use (21 days for preset messaging servers).

 The files are stored on file (XFTP) relay servers for the time configured in the relay servers you use (48 hours for preset file servers).